 We process your personal data in compliance with the provisions of the EU General Data Protection Regulation (Articles 9 to 13 GDPR), the German Federal Data Protection Act (BDSG) and all other applicable laws (e.g. the German Works Constitution Act and Working Hours Act, etc.).

 - First of all, the purpose of the data processing is to establish and implement our courses of studies/further training, employment relationships and teaching at the Filmakademie Baden-Württemberg and to carry out and perform our business activities.

 - We also process your data in order to fulfil our legal obligations as an employer, especially in the area of tax and social security law.

 - Where necessary, we also process your data to protect our legitimate interests or those of third parties (e.g. authorities).
-For public photographic reporting about the event and for promoting the event, Filmakademie Baden-Württemberg or third parties it has specifically commissioned or otherwise authorized (e.g. broadcasters, the press) may each make their own separate visual and audiovisual recordings, which can contain images of the ticket-holder as a visitor to the event.
+For public photographic reporting about any course and/or event and for promoting purposes, Filmakademie Baden-Württemberg or third parties it has specifically commissioned or otherwise authorized (e.g. broadcasters, the press) may each make their own separate visual and audiovisual recordings, which can contain images of the participant as a visitor to the corse and/or event.
 These audiovisual recordings can be processed, exploited and communicated to the public by Filmakademie Baden-Württemberg as well as by third parties which the latter has commissioned or otherwise authorized.

 - Data processing for statistical purposes.